pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

   - Updates `LATEST_CHANGES.md` with auto-generated release notes for the most recent change only
   - Creates the `release/pui-vX.X.X` folder

-1. If you want to release an alpha, run `gulp release-prepare --alpha` instead of the step above.
-It will update the versions to an alpha of the next release (x.x.x-alpha.x).

-1. If you want to bump the versions of all components, not just changed packages, run `gulp release-prepare --update-all` instead of the step above.

 1. If you want to make any changes (e.g. add more docs to the changelog, modify a version number, etc.), do that now.